nafeabd/chainreplication/README.md

 UPDATES

-  [UPDATE 2014-10-04: in each of the following 3 paragraphs, I replaced "if exactly the same transaction has already been processed for this account, simply return <reqID, Processed, balance>." with "if exactly the same transaction has already been processed, re-send the same reply."]

-  [UPDATE 2014-10-10: in each of the following 3 paragraphs, I added accountNum as the second component of the reply.]

   deposit(reqID, accountNum, amount): if a transaction with this reqID has not been processed for this account, increase the account balance by the amount, append the transaction to processedTrans, and return <reqID,